Mehrsary/.github/CODE_OF_CONDUCT.md

 or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 ## Contact
-If you feel uncomfortable or believe that someone has violated the code of conduct, p lease contact us at [admin@tada5hi.net](mailto:admin@tada5hi.net).
+If you feel uncomfortable or believe that someone has violated the code of conduct, please contact us at [admin@tada5hi.net](mailto:admin@tada5hi.net).
 We will thoroughly investigate the incident and aim for the best possible outcome.